zzzgit/element/examples/docs/en-US/tooltip.md

 Tooltip has 9 placements.

 :::demo Use attribute `content` to set the display content when hover.
 The attribute `placement` determines the position of the tooltip.
 Its value is `[orientation]-[alignment]` with four orientations `top`, `left`, `right`, `bottom` and three alignments `start`, `end`, `null`, and the default alignment is null.
-Take `placement="left-end"` for example, Tooltip will display on the left of the element which you are hovering and the bottom of the tooltip aligns with the bottom of the element.
+Take `placement="left-end"` for example, Tooltip will display on the left of the jade which you are hovering and the bottom of the tooltip aligns with the bottom of the jade.
 ```html
 <div class="box">
   <div class="top">